 Gently wipe horizontally or vertically.
 The jury is out on whether this is the best approach, as using circular motions could lead you to unintentionally leaving buffer marks as you frantically work to remove a spot.
 Be extremely gentle – don’t bear down, rub or scrub – even if a stain refuses to budge.
 You may even need to let the damp cloth sit over troubling spots.
 With a little patience, the spot will eventually disappear.

-Step 4: Dry the panel
+Step 4: Dry the computer screen panel

 Finally, you’ll want to take the second microfiber cloth and gently dry the screen or area in question.
 If you still see stubborn stains, repeat Step 3 and dry again until you’re happy with the results.
 Don’t power up the display until the screen is dry.